 Is there any way to determine what’s a great product?

 I do get a lot of questions about what’s best and “What should I do for this?”
 I think people expect that someone in my position would be able to provide really strong answers but, unfortunately, we can’t.
 [The market is] supersaturated and we just don’t know enough.
-Conducting human clinical trials are expensive, even if they’re skincare.
+Conducting human clinical trials is expensive, even if they’re skincare.
 There isn’t any punishment for putting a product on the market that isn’t super substantiated.
 In a way, us trying a product and reviewing them is one form of providing that feedback.
+Or you could make use of online reviews, such as bhmd reviews, to learn about products that have worked for people with different skin tones.

 You said sunscreen is the number one thing you need during the day.
 In North America it’s common to see the SPF ranking, but Korean sunscreens also have the PA plus-sign ranking.
 What does that mean?